Headshot of Armaghan Behlum

 As an engineer, few things are more disheartening than building something great, only for it to never get used.
 I’ve experienced this in my career, and I know other engineers have as well.
 Fortunately, the sales team at AKASA delivers.

-Both during interviews and immediately after joining, it was clear that the sales team at AKASA does a great job pitching our automation to the right clients.
-We have no shortage of work, which means we’re always getting to tackle new challenges, deploy our automation in new workflows, and see what we build to make life better for thousands of healthcare specialists and patients.
+Both during interviews and immediately after joining, it was clear that the sales team at AKASA does a great job pitching our solutions to the top health systems around the country.
+We have no shortage of work, which means we’re always getting to tackle new challenges, deploy our GenAI-powered technology in new workflows, and see what we build to make life better for thousands of healthcare specialists and patients.
 If anything, they push us to be even better and faster because we need to keep up with the critical partnerships they bring.

 Life as an Engineer at AKASA

 AKASA did a great job selling me on the company.
-I’ve been here for nine months now and can safely say they’ve delivered on those selling points and beyond.
+I can safely say they’ve delivered on those selling points and beyond.

-While I’ve only been less than a year, it feels as if I’ve tackled two-to-three years’ worth of projects.
+During my first year with the company, I felt as if I tackled two to three years’ worth of projects.
 People often talk about the pace of startups being different from that of larger companies, and they’re right.

 At larger companies, things are much slower, so you’re challenged less frequently and learn less as a result.
 At AKASA, there’s always a fresh challenge, new client, or emerging product or platform to take on.
 There’s no shortage of critical problems and no shortage of learning.